Fort Wayne’s Maplecrest Burger King: a childhood mystery solved

 We all know Burger King.
 It was founded in 1953 by Keith Kramer and Matthew Burns, who visited the original McDonald’s restaurant in San Bernardino, California.
 The company -first known as Insta-Burger King based on a particular broiler the two acquired- grew exponentially.
-A Burger King on Maplecrest Road in Fort Wayne opened in October 19851.
+The Burger King on Maplecrest Road in Fort Wayne opened in October 19851.
 According to the newspaper, it was one of the first fast-food restaurants in the Midwest to feature a playground2.

 A couple of other things stick out to me beyond the dome.
 The Burger King on Maplecrest also touted a solarium decorated with plants and a fountain.
 Uniquely, the main dining room was furnished with a 350-gallon saltwater aquarium5!
 From the outside, the restaurant was typical of a design I’ve seen called BK 25006, which had a hipped roof, the solarium, and angular side entrances covered in wood siding.
 The Burger King in Valdosta, Georgia looks exactly like it.

 Over the years, I asked my cousins and brother if they remembered the playground dome.
-No one did, so I questioned whether or not I’d made the whole thing up in some sort of fictional fusion of memories.
+They didn’t, so I questioned whether or not I’d made the whole thing up in some sort of fictional fusion of memories.
 Burger King had morphed into Burger Tyrant, and it felt like he was gaslighting me!
 Years later, I lived in Fort Wayne in college and used my proximity to try and track the place down starting from my grandparent’s old house at 3427 Courtwood Drive on Fort Wayne’s northeast side.

-It was as good a place to start as any, though, so I shelled out $40 to get a day pass to the archives of Fort Wayne Newspapers to research the place.
-Nothing mentioned a dome, though, and I couldn’t find any photos of it.
-Mid-90s satellite imagery from Google Earth and elsewhere was too blurry to be of much use, but then I stumbled across Allen County’s iMap database and its bevy of historic aerials.
-First, I found an image from 1986, a year after the restaurant was built.
-The Burger King sits near the center of the picture.
-It’s hard to make out, but something juts out from the north side of the building.
-We know it to be an outdoor playground from the advertisements I found.
+Nevertheless, it was as good a place to start and I shelled out $40 to get a day pass to the archives of Fort Wayne Newspapers to research the place.
+I found a lot of articles, but none mentioned a dome.
+Mid-90s satellite imagery from Google Earth and elsewhere were too blurry to be of much use, but then I stumbled across Allen County’s iMap database and its bevy of historic aerials.

 The next image I scrolled to seemed to seal the deal.
 Here’s the same site as depicted in 1995.
 Stellhorn Plaza had been completed by then7, and the area had really grown.
 It seems clear that the playground was surrounded by a light-colored, pillow-like enclosure within the confines of the 1986 sidewalk, but it took another round of imagery for me to confirm.